 - Post-practice or afternoon game snack.
 The hours after practice or a weekday competition may necessitate snacking before your family dinner.
 Make sure to have pre-prepared snacks ready when your kids arrive home hungry from a tough after-school practice or game.
 This can include sliced fresh fruit, low-fat yogurt and smoothies.

 - Post-game family dinner.
-For a tasty and filling post-game family dinner, include all five food groups — protein, grains, vegetables, fruit and dairy.
-Serve baked or broiled lean cuts of meat such as chicken breast, salmon or tuna.
-Include whole grains, for example, whole-wheat pasta with a low-fat tomato or cheese sauce.
+For a tasty and filling post-game family dinner, include all five food groups — protein, grains, vegetables, fruits and dairy.
+Serve baked or broiled lean cuts of meat, poultry and seafood, such as chicken breast, salmon or tuna.
+Include whole grains, for example, whole-wheat pasta with a tomato or low-fat cheese sauce.
 Toss in vegetables or include a side green salad.
 Then, complete your meal with fruit for dessert, such as baked apples or pears accompanied by a glass of low-fat or fat-free milk.
 Or create an instant yogurt parfait with layers of low-fat vanilla yogurt, fresh, frozen or canned fruit, and crunchy whole-grain cereal.